MIDDLE SCHOOL COMMUNITY SERVICE AND ADVENTURE PROGRAM

 After collecting supplies, we head out of San Jose and travel due south to the city of Turrialba.
 We spend the next several days helping community members with service projects that can include light construction, environmental projects, permaculture, composting, and the 3 Rs.
 The days are hard, but very rewarding as we learn about the community’s way of life and the challenges they face.
 In downtime after our work, we explore the local area, play games and football with the local children, and experience the local culture and community.

-white water rafting the pacuare river (DAY 8)
+White water rafting the Pacuare River (Day 8)

 We launch our rafts onto the Pacuare River which takes us on an exciting expedition through lush rainforests, cascading waterfalls, and deep canyons.
 We maneuver through the exhilarating class 2 and 3 rapids.
 In gentler sections we can see into the rainforest at the river’s edge; keep an eye out for the spectacular Sunbittern, one of Costa Rica's most beautiful birds.
 Spending time in the rainforest is an incredible part of this trip.
 Overnight, we stop to camp along the riverbank at a secluded jungle camp.